outofmbufs/pidcontrol/README.md

 The specific PIDModifier class names and __init__ signatures are:

+### EventPrint

+This is a trivially-simply modifier that will print out events as they occur.
+It can be very helpful in debugging and also for learning about how the event system works when writing a custom PIDModifier.

+Example:

+    from pid import PIDPlus, EventPrint
+    z = PIDPlus(modifiers=EventPrint())

+will immediately print:

+    PIDHookAttached()
+    PIDHookInitialConditions(setpoint=0, pv=0)

 ### SetpointRamp

 Example usage - to cause all modifications of z.setpoint to be ramped in over a period of 1.5 seconds: